-actionId back.
-The same shape works for immediate dispatch, scheduled dispatch, and slots inside a schedule.
+id back.
+The same shape works for immediate dispatch, scheduled dispatch, and slots inside a schedule, and it works whether the device on the other end is a battery, an EV charger, or a thermostat.

 Agents do not click buttons.
 They read a response, choose a verb, build the parameters, and post.
-One read and one write are enough to drive any supported device.
+One read and one write are enough to drive any supported device, and the read teaches the write.
+A developer who learns the loop on a battery already knows it for an EV charger.

 The action shape